 Wouldn’t you think a non-toxic nursery would be the norm?
 Unfortunately, not so much.

-Before I was even pregnant, I knew that I would want to utilize non-toxic and eco-friendly products whenever possible when that day came.
+Before I was pregnant, I knew I would want to utilize non-toxic and eco-friendly products whenever possible when that day came.
 Reducing and limiting our environmental toxin exposure is important for health and wellness.
 That being said, it is even more important with a baby.

 In addition to non-toxic and eco-friendly products, I also wanted to minimize the number of items coming into our home.
 There are so many things that people tell you that you need for your baby.
 Much of it is completely unnecessary.

 This post may contain affiliate links.

 Much like kids’ plastic toys, traditional nursery furniture and bedding can be full of harmful chemicals that can put your indoor air quality and health at risk.
 From the commonly-used polyurethane foam to heavy metals like Lead, Chromium, and Cadmium.

 Many studies have named these hazardous substances as known carcinogens.
 So if you want to eliminate health concerns, take a look at the most common chemicals in child’s nursery furniture, ahead.

 Since the 1970s, flame radiants have been used in kid’s furniture to reduce the risk of residential fires.
 While they are pretty effective, these flame-retardant chemicals can release toxic fumes and silently contaminate our indoor air quality.
 This exposure can lead to cancer, thyroid disease, decreased fertility, lower IQ, and other harmful health effects.
 As a new parent, you can do your own research on the products you already have in your home.
 But just to give you an idea, these chemical flame retardants can be found in a baby’s nursery in the form of foam, upholstery, mattresses, carpets, curtains, and fabric blinds.